BeethikaThakur/DockerApps/README.md

+Dockerized Single HTML Page Application
-This Repo contains a dockerfile to run simple html page application via docker container in localhost of windows
+This repository contains a simple HTML page application that can be run locally on Windows using Docker.

+Features
+- Dockerized HTML page application.
+- Utilizes Dockerfile for containerization.
+- Runs on localhost in Windows environment.